michalharakal/a2a-4k/README.md

 A2A-4K is a kotlin implementation of the Agent2Agent (A2A) protocol (https://github.com/google/A2A).

+Check out the examples in the `examples` directory for a quick start.

 The project is currently very much WIP and looking for contributors.

 ## Usage Examples